 Step 7.
 Add fermentation lid.
 Apply the fermentation lid to the top of the jar.

 Step 8.
 Ferment.
-Ferment the radishes for 5 days away from direct sunlight.
+Ferment the radishes for at least 5 days away from direct sunlight.
 On day 5, taste the radishes.
 If you want them to be tangier and sourer, replace the weight and lid and continue to ferment for a few more days.
 If you’re happy with the taste, remove the weight, and fermentation lid.
 Add the optional vinegar, apply a regular lid and place the ferment in the fridge.

 Fermentation Time, Storage and Safety